 The Diocese of Rochester has had a Review Board in place since 1993.

 Individual members have expertise in law enforcement, the provision of mental health services, and legal advocacy.

-Members of the current Diocesan Review Board are Douglas Nordquist, retired Town of Ogden police chief; James VanBrederode, current Town of Gates police chief; John “Jack” McIntyre, CHAIR and psychiatry professor at the University of Rochester Medical Center; Robert Napier, a criminal defense lawyer; Teresa Pare, an attorney specializing in family law; Margaret Joynt, a retired child-advocacy lawyer; Jeff Munson, a clinical social worker who works with men who were sexually abused as youths; Father Daniel Condon, diocesan chancellor; and Father Kevin McKenna, rector of Sacred Heart Cathedral and diocesan chancellor from 1991-2001.
+Members of the current Diocesan Review Board are Douglas Nordquist, retired Town of Ogden police chief; James VanBrederode, current Town of Gates police chief; John “Jack” McIntyre, CHAIR and psychiatry professor at the University of Rochester Medical Center; Robert Napier, a criminal defense lawyer; Teresa Pare, an attorney specializing in family law; Margaret Joynt, a retired child-advocacy lawyer; Jeff Munson, a clinical social worker who works with men who were sexually abused as youths; Father Daniel Condon, diocesan chancellor; and Father Kevin McKenna, pastor of Saint Theodore’s Church, Gates, and diocesan chancellor from 1991-2001.

 Assisting the board are Philip Spellane, attorney, along with Deborah Housel, Diocesan Victim Assistance Coordinator.